-- the requirements of the Alternative Resolution process, including the circumstances that may preclude resuming a formal complaint;
+- the allegations; the requirements of the Alternative Resolution process, including the circumstances that may preclude resuming a formal complaint;

 - the parties’ right to withdraw from the process prior to a resolution being reached; and

-- any consequences resulting from participating or withdrawing from the process, including the records that may be maintained by the University.
+- any consequences resulting from participating in or withdrawing from the process, including the records that may be maintained by OIE.

-At any time prior to reaching a resolution, either party may withdraw from the Alternative Resolution process and proceed with the formal grievance process for resolving the Formal Complaint.
+No Agreement Reached.
+At any time prior to reaching a resolution, either party may withdraw or OIE may end the Alternative Resolution process and resume the formal grievance process.